 If there is one good thing to come out of the year 2020 it has to be a month-long 420.
 It's almost as if every stoner finally got their wish.
 420 is more than just one day and you didn't even have to ask to get work off for it.
 A month to pay your respects to the holy plant and do it all from the comfort of your home, and this time, it's normal.

 So, as the month rolls to an end and you gather up your weed vape pen and accessories, we couldn't help but wonder, where does the term ""420"" actually come from?
 It's a hot topic of debate amongst many.
 There's the â€œnumber of active chemicals in marijuanaâ€ people.
 There's the â€œpolice radio code for people smokingâ€ people.
 There's even theâ€ if you multiply the numbers in that Bob Dylan songâ€ people.

 The thing is, none of these people seem to be crediting the right source.

-The Waldos never actually found that mystery free plant.
-However they did find a new way students could speak freely about the substance without teachers, parents, or authorities ever having a clue.
+The Waldos never actually found that mystery-free plant.
+However, they did find a new way for students could speak freely about the substance without teachers, parents, or authorities ever having a clue.

 Flash forward to today and the term spread like smoke!
 Not only is the term recognised and used across the globe to this day, it became its own unofficial global holiday.
-On the 20th of the 4th month people around the world celebrate their love for cannabis.
-The day itself is a time to toku with friends and rally for the further legalization of marijuanna.
-It’s ultimately a day to celebrate all things cannabis.
+On the 20th of the 4th-month people around the world celebrate their love for cannabis.
+The day itself is a time to talk with friends and rally for the further legalization of marijuana.
+It's ultimately a day to celebrate all things cannabis.

 Who would've thought, a bunch of teen stoners in 70's California would shape the culture of cannabis around the globe forever?!